Compare IPTV Subscription Plans

 Adding a second Puck for multi-room #

 Multi-room is simple on Stream.
-Activate the additional Puck, plug into the second TV's HDMI, go through the same pairing and sign-in, and it joins your household because it reads the same Sky ID.
+To getting Sky Stream running number two, activate the additional Puck, plug into the second TV's HDMI, go through the same pairing and sign-in, and it joins your household because it reads the same Sky ID.
 Every Puck is peer-to-peer — no master/slave kit relationship.
 Bandwidth does add up: two Pucks in 4K eat roughly 50 Mbps, four Pucks push 100 Mbps in tight peak hours.
 If your real-world download is below 80 Mbps, the Puck on the weakest Wi-Fi drops to 1080p first; the system degrades gracefully rather than buffer.
 Wired Ethernet on the main lounge Puck takes pressure off the mesh.
+If you're a BT/EE household weighing whether to bundle EE TV instead of expanding Sky into more rooms, the EE TV vs Sky Stream comparison covers the contract and bundle implications side-by-side.

 Parental PIN and household profiles #